dooriya/WorkflowBot/README.md

-# Hello World Workflow Bot
+# Responding to Adaptive Card Action

 The Adaptive Card action handler feature enables the app to respond to adaptive card actions that triggered by end users to complete a sequential workflow.